Aromatherapists use essential oils to help improve emotional well-being and relieve everyday stresses.

 - the ability to gain clients' confidence and trust

-- an ability to remember and understand the properties and chemistry of a large number of essential oils
+- to understand and remember the properties and chemistry of a large number of essential oils

 - accurate record-keeping skills

 - business skills, if self-employed